la2050/archive/_organizations/shanes-inspiration.md

   year_submitted:
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      Shane's Inspiration creates inclusive playgrounds and education programs that unite children of all abilities.
-    - >-
-      Shane's Inspiration unites people of all abilities through the creation of inclusive playgrounds and school-based education programs.
 title: Shane's Inspiration
-uri: /organizations/shanes-inspiration/
 extrapolated_project_ids:
   - '5102266'
   - '4102191'
 project_titles_from_extrapolated_project_ids:
   - Together We Play L.A.!
-  - Together We Play L.A.!
-project_titles:
-  - Together We Play L.A.!
-  - Together We Play L.A.!
-project_titles_from_project_ids:
   - Together We Play L.A.!
 original_project_titles:
   - Together We Play L.A.!